AjithPanneerselvam/interface-gitpitch/PITCHME.md

 - Cannot have duplicate methods
 - No cycles
 - No pointer for interface
-- A type can implement interface
+- A type can implement multiple interfaces
 @ulend

 ---